Elise McCann: Theatre

 The production, produced by Louise Withers in conjunction with the RSC, had preview performances from 28 July 2015 before opening at the Sydney Lyric theatre on 20 August 2015.
 Alongside McCann, the adult principal cast included Marika Aubrey and Daniel Frederiksen as Mr. and Mrs. Wormwood, and James Millar as Miss Trunchbull.
 The Sydney season ended on Sunday 29 February 2016 before transferring to Melbourne's Princess Theatre from 13 March.
 The Melbourne season was extended until 11 November, after which a new season was announced to start in Brisbane, Perth, Adelaide, and Auckland.
 The Matilda tour continued on to Brisbane from 25 November 2016 to 12 February 2017 at the Queensland Performing Arts Centre (QPAC) before moving on to perform at the Crown Theatre in Perth from 28 February until 7 May 2017.

 McCann performed the role over 650 times in two years and chose to leave the show on 19 March 2017 midway through the Perth season.
 Lucy Maunder was cast to replace McCann.

 For her performance as Miss Honey, McCann won the 2016 Helpmann Award for Best Female Actor in a Supporting role in a Musical, as well as the 2015 Sydney Theatre Award for Best Female Actor in a Supporting Role in a Musical and was nominated for the 2017 Green Room Award for her portrayal of Miss Honey.

 Other theatre credits include the Australian Premiere of Little Women the Musical, the 2009 Australian and New Zealand tour of My Fair Lady for Opera Australia, Camelot for The Production Company and June in Musical of Musicals the Musical.

 McCann appeared in two stage readings for Neglected Musicals: On the Twentieth Century in March 2012 and as Sydney Carlton in It's A Bird, It's A Plane, It's Superman in October 2014.

 In 2019 McCann headlined The Ensemble Theatre company's 2019 season in the role of Cathy Hiatt in the Jason Robert Brown cult musical The Last Five Years.
 In September 2019 McCann was the special guest singer at the Waislitz Global Citizen Awards in New York City as part of the 2019 Global Citizen Festival.

 Prior to the outbreak of the COVID-19 pandemic McCann was announced to appear as Mary Flynn in Merrily We Roll Along at the Hayes Theatre and as Miss Hedge in the Australian Premiere of Everybody's Talking About Jamie opening at the Sydney Opera House in July 2020.

+McCann was cast as Rita Hanson opposite Andy Karl in the Australian production of Groundhog Day, which premiered in Melbourne in January 2024 at the Princess Theatre.
+This is the second time she has been cast in a musical written by Tim Minchin and directed by Matthew Warchus.

+She was cast in 2025 as Barbara Maitland in the Australian production of Beetlejuice.